 Corries Solicitors - Personal Injury Specialists - FREEPHONE 0800 655 6550

+Knee implant cases could soon take over as the next large patient litigation.
 There has been a lot of discussion and coverage of the on-going DePuy International Pinnacle hip failure case.
-The litigation is coming to it’s end in the High Court in London.
+The litigation has just finished and judgment is awaited.

 DePuy Synthes have recalled the Sigma HP PFJ Cemented Trochlear Implant.
 This is a voluntary recall.
 Depuy say that the reason for the recall is “based on elevated revision rates”.
 The wording of this Field Safety Notice bears great similarity to the much discussed DePuy ASR hip recall.